erikerlandson/coulomb/README.md

 * [USCustomaryUnits](https://erikerlandson.github.io/coulomb/latest/api/#com.manyangled.coulomb.USCustomaryUnits$): Some [customary non-SI units](https://en.wikipedia.org/wiki/United_States_customary_units) commonly used in the United States.
 * [BinaryPrefixes](https://erikerlandson.github.io/coulomb/latest/api/#com.manyangled.coulomb.BinaryPrefixes$): The [binary prefixes](https://en.wikipedia.org/wiki/Binary_prefix) Kibi, Mebi, Gibi, etc.

-#### Unit Types and Compatibility
+#### Unit Types and Convertability

-The concept of unit _compatibility_ is fundamental to the `coulomb` library and its implementation of unit analysis.
+The concept of unit _convertability_ is fundamental to the `coulomb` library and its implementation of unit analysis.
-Two unit type expressions are _compatible_ if they encode an equivalent "[abstract quantity](https://en.wikipedia.org/wiki/International_System_of_Quantities)."
+Two unit type expressions are _convertable_ if they encode an equivalent "[abstract quantity](https://en.wikipedia.org/wiki/International_System_of_Quantities)."
-For example, `Meter` and `Mile` are compatible because they both encode the abstract quantity of Length.
+For example, `Meter` and `Mile` are convertable because they both encode the abstract quantity of Length.
-`Foot %^ _3` and `Liter` are compatible because they both encode a volume, or Length^3.
+`Foot %^ _3` and `Liter` are convertable because they both encode a volume, or Length^3.
-`Kilo %* Meter %/ Hour` and `Foot %* (Second %^ _neg1)` are compatible because they encode a velocity, or Length\*Time^-1.
+`Kilo %* Meter %/ Hour` and `Foot %* (Second %^ _neg1)` are convertable because they encode a velocity, or Length\*Time^-1.

-If two unit types are compatible, then they can be converted.
+If two unit types are convertable, then they can be converted.
 Meters can always be converted to miles, and cubic feet can be converted to liters, etc.
-In `coulomb`, a unit quantity will be implicitly converted into a quantity of a different unit type whenever those types are compatible.
+In `coulomb`, a unit quantity will be implicitly converted into a quantity of a different unit type whenever those types are convertable.
-Any attempt to convert between _incompatible_ unit types results in a compile-time type error.
+Any attempt to convert between _non-convertable_ unit types results in a compile-time type error.

 ```scala
 scala> def foo(q: Quantity[Meter %/ Second]) = q.str